IOLs Don’t Always Eliminate the Need for Glasses

 - Preparation for LASIK – LASIK patients first have highly detailed maps created of their eyes, which are used to guide the VISX Star S4™ excimer laser during surgery.
 Using iDESIGN WaveScan® technology, even the smallest flaws in the cornea are accounted for, ensuring truly customized treatment.
 Did you know that the cornea is just as unique as your fingerprint?
 We want to account for every single tiny detail when you have LASIK after cataract surgery!

 - LASIK Eye Surgery – At SightMD, we use IntraLase® technology to make LASIK after cataract surgery a completely blade-free procedure.
 In a matter of seconds per eye, our wavefront-guided laser is able to treat any lingering flaws in the shape of the cornea with unrivaled precision.

 Q&A: Focus on LASIK after Cataract Surgery

 What are my options if I am not a good candidate for LASIK after cataract surgery?

 The vast majority of our cataract surgery patients are qualified to undergo LASIK.
 This is largely because we use the IntraLase® method of creating the corneal flap associated with LASIK surgery.
+Even if you have not been a LASIK candidate in the past, many patients find that they are qualified for the IntraLase® method of LASIK because of how the corneal flap is created.
 Those patients who are not qualified to undergo LASIK may still be good candidates for PRK, which does not require the creation of a flap but produces similarly excellent results.

 Are there any special risks to undergoing LASIK after cataract surgery?